Remote Worker Meetings: Dos and Don’ts

 Meetings can be a good way to get work done and share ideas with your team.
 If done properly, meetings are the perfect tool for team members to communicate and collaborate.

 However, as with any other tool, meetings have their downside.
-Many office environments often become too distracting for remote workers due to all the noise and activity happening in the room.
+Many office environments even have the best furnitures (like the ones at office monster) but they often become too distracting for remote workers due to all the noise and activity happening in the room.
 So, how can remote workers meet face-to-face?

-As well as getting together at a physical location for a meeting, it is also important to consider what tools you need in order to have a successful meeting remotely: video conferencing software such as Google Hangouts or Skype, project management software such as Asana or Trello, instant messaging software such as Slack or Skype For Business.
+As well as getting together at a physical location for a meeting, it is also important to consider what tools you need in order to have a successful meeting remotely: video conferencing software such as Google Hangouts or Skype, add-ons like Agora’s voice chat SDK, project management software such as Asana or Trello, instant messaging software such as Slack or Skype For Business.

 How to Make the Most of Meeting up for a Remote Work